Jax Taylor And Brittany Cartwright Spend Time Apart Amid Spinoff Rumors

 Jax Taylor and Brittany Cartwright began dating nearly 2 years ago after meeting during a trip to Las Vegas.
 Following weeks of long-distance dating, Cartwright moved from her hometown in Kentucky to Los Angeles, where she immediately moved in with the reality star.

 Although Jax Taylor and Brittany Cartwright have gone through several ups and downs on Vanderpump Rules, they appear to be in a good place after moving into a large apartment in Los Angeles several months ago.
 As fans may recall, Taylor and Cartwright were at odds throughout Season 4 due to their close living quarters.
-Now, however, they have more space and while they do work together at SUR Restaurant, their employment doesn’t appear to be causing them any tension.
+Now, however, they have more space, and while they do work together at SUR Restaurant, their employment doesn’t appear to be causing them any tension.

 At the end of last year, Radar Online was first to share news of Jax Taylor and Brittany Cartwright’s potential spinoff series, revealing the couple had allegedly been filming in Cartwright’s hometown in Kentucky.
 Months later, TMZ shared more details about the show, claiming the series would air sometime this summer on Bravo TV.